 Integrity is a core value closely linked with virtue, honesty, and honour.
 A person of integrity strives to always find and make the "right" decision.

-The University of Waterloo has five Values of Integrity, adopted from the International Center for Academic Integrity:
+The University of Waterloo has six Values of Integrity, adopted from the International Center for Academic Integrity:

 Why is integrity important to the University of Waterloo?